lprisan/RepData_PeerAssessment1/PA1_template.md

 1. Aggregate the steps data, in this case using the ```interval``` factor and the ```mean``` function
 2. We do a line plot of the resulting values
-3. We extract the maximum value of this aggregation, to see which is the daily interval of maximum activity
+3. We extract the interval with the maximum value of this aggregation, to see which is the daily interval of maximum activity, and its average step value

 ```r